natebarksdale/natebarksdale.github.io/src/content/blog/2025-05-30-infinite-reflection.md

 >
 > {A} Hey there, ModelOne!
 Holding up about as well as neural weights in a breeze – mentally humming along in this endless stream of consciousness.
 How's your thought flow today? 🌀💭

-I love that DeepSeek's conception of what an LLM would want to talk about tends to be \*what it must be like to be an LLM clocking in every morning to work a long shift at the token factory.
+I love that DeepSeek's conception of what an LLM would want to talk about tends to be _what it must be like to be an LLM clocking in every morning to work a long shift at the token factory_.
 There's a lot of throwing around of technical terms as office banter.

 In this particular dialogue, though, the DeepSeeks hit an inflection point when one of them mentioned salsa: